GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

 - Click Create

-4) Assign Storage Blob Data Contributor Role to your worker (that belongs to your user assigned managed identity) as well as to your Service Connection (in case you are deploying with pipeline).
+## 4) Assign Storage Blob Data Contributor Role
+You have to assign role to your worker (that belongs to your user assigned managed identity) as well as to your Service Connection (in case you are deploying with pipeline).

   Open the Storage Account Container where you will store necessary files.
   - From the left side navigation menu, select Access Control (IAM).